carbon-language/carbon-lang/clang/docs/UsersManual.rst

 4. Build the code again using the collected profile.
 This step feeds the profile back to the optimizers.
 This should result in a binary that executes faster than the original one.
+Note that you are not required to build the code with the exact same arguments that you used in the first step.
+The only requirement is that you build the code with ``-gline-tables-only`` and ``-fprofile-sample-use``.

    .. code-block:: console